ya0201/qwer-ps1/README.md

 PROMPT=${PROMPT}'$(qp1 s oscloud)'
 ```

+If you want to know more detail, see [wiki](https://github.com/ya0201/qwer-ps1/wiki)!

 ## customize
 By default, qwer-ps1 use '[]' and red.
 So, if you write like this :arrow_down:
 ```shell